Supreme Court points the way for licensing telecoms patents in the automotive sector – our top tips to license SEPs

 Being able to navigate the SEP landscape, and understanding the associated legal framework, will be critical to the ability of automotive manufacturers to innovate in this technology space.

-The recent decision of the UK Supreme Court in the long running battle in Unwired Planet vs Huawei and Conversant v Huawei and ZTE was handed down on 26 August 2020.
+The decision of the UK Supreme Court in the long running battle in Unwired Planet vs Huawei and Conversant v Huawei and ZTE was handed down on 26 August 2020.
 It settles some of the issues around SEP licensing to enable access to telecommunications infrastructure, and should provide a more concrete legal basis to work from.
 The decision should assist the automotive sector as it moves toward a connected future, by providing greater certainty around the SEP licensing process.

 What is a Standard Essential Patent (SEP)?